Important information and who we are

 We may share your personal information with third parties we engage to facilitate the Project or events for us.

-We use cloud based systems such as Slack, Gmail, Google Drive, Mailchimp, Survey Monkey, Airtable, WordPress and Squarespace to deliver the Project as well as Twitter and LinkedIn.
+We use cloud based systems such as Slack, Gmail, Google Drive, Mailchimp, Orbit, Survey Monkey, Airtable, WordPress and Squarespace to deliver the Project as well as Twitter and LinkedIn.
 Their operations are based outside of the European Economic Area therefore it is necessary for us to transfer your data outside of the EEA from time to time.

 Security of personal data